Skip to main content

 Does UC San Diego require international applicants to upload translated transcripts?

 Yes, uploading a translated copy of your transcript will ensure that your application is reviewed in full.
 Official academic materials are not required at the time of application submission.
-Only admitted applicants who have earned degrees at institutions outside of the United States will be required to submit a WES Course-by-Course ICAP evaluation.
+Only admitted applicants who have earned degrees at institutions outside of the United States will be required to submit a Course-by-Course evaluation.

 How do I submit my documents if I earned a degree from an institution in China?